tdalon/ahk/docs/_pages/Teamsy.md

 <div style="text-align:center"><img src="/ahk/assets/images/Launchy_Teamsy_Setup.png" alt="Teamsy Launchy Setup"></div>

 You will need to add a custom command to the Runner plugin.
-To run it in launcher, the type for example t {TAB} followed by the Teamsy command.
-(Only 2-3 keywords are supported.)
+To run it in launcher, type the command keyword t in the screenshot, then TAB followed by the Teamsy command.

 ### Alternative without application launcher